codahale/sneaker/README.md

 ### Assumptions About The User's Computer

-* The user's computer must functional correctly and not be compromised by malware.
+* The user's computer must function correctly and not be compromised by malware.

 ### Assumptions About Amazon